 Explain that you’ve research different options and state what you feel is a reasonable reduction.
-Don’t beat around in the bush about what you want, just come right out and say it.
-Don’t be afraid to push a little, or to let the silence hang in the air, but do not be rude.
+Be direct with your request.
+Research common negotiating tactics and practice them beforehand.
 Pushy people don’t get anywhere with customer service representatives.
 Explain that you are paying off debt and ask if you have any options.

 Step 5: Follow through on your threat

 Sometimes negotiating doesn’t work, or it doesn’t work well enough.
 You might get the interest rate reduction you asked for, but it’s not as low as a competitor’s rates.
-In this case, it’s important that you follow through on your threats and move your debt to a lower interest rate product.
+In this case, follow through and move your debt to a lower interest rate product.
 Whether you move your debt to a lower interest credit card, a line of credit, or a balance transfer credit card, it’s important to get the lowest possible interest rate on your debt.
-Saving even just a few percentage points in interest on your debt can result in hundreds of dollars saved, depending on the size of your debt.
+Saving even just a few percentage points in interest on your debt can save you hundreds of dollares.

-Negotiating a lower interest rate on your debt is a great way to speed up the debt repayment process and send more of your hard-earned dollars towards the loan principal, instead of towards interest.
+Negotiating a lower interest rate on your debt is a great way to speed up the debt repayment process.
+It puts more money towards the loan principal, instead of interest.
 If you follow the steps above, there’s a good chance you’ll be successful.